-There is no known single cause for atopic dermatitis (eczema): it probably represents more than one condition.
+There is no known single cause for atopic dermatitis (eczema) and it probably represents more than one condition.
 There are many theories regarding the underlying mechanisms.
-Current research is investigating the roles of the immune system, filaggrin gene mutations, defects in the skin cells (keratinocytes), skin surface microbes (bacteria, viruses and yeasts), and many other factors.
+Current research is investigating the roles of the immune system, skin structural gene mutations, defects in the skin cells (keratinocytes), the skin surface microbiome (bacteria, viruses and yeasts), and many other factors.

-Current theories identify that atopic dermatitis is a disease of the immune system, with cytokines being key components to the disease.
-These cytokines, particularly IL-4 and IL-13 (Th2 pathway cytokines) and IL-22 (the Th22 axis cytokine) cause barrier defects that result in the clinical features of eczema.
+Current theories identify that atopic dermatitis is a primarily a disease of the immune system, with cytokines being key components to the disease.
+These cytokines, particularly IL-4 and IL-13 (Th2 pathway cytokines) and IL-22 (the Th22 axis cytokine) cause barrier defects and inflammation that result in the clinical features of eczema.

 What is atopy?

 Atopy refers to the tendency to asthma, eczema and hay fever.
 Atopy is largely inherited (genetic).
 It is characterised by an overactive immune response to environmental factors.
 The same factors have no effect on the skin of a non-atopic.
 Yet, despite their genetic background, some children from an atopic family never develop atopic dermatitis and children with no family history can suffer from it.